 This section provides an overview of results reported by the CGIAR Research Initiative on Nature-Positive Solutions from 2022 to 2024.
 These results align with the CGIAR Results Framework and NATURE+'s theory of change.
 Further information on these results is available through the CGIAR Results Dashboard.

-The data used to create the graphics in this section were sourced from the CGIAR Results Dashboard on 13 March 2025.
+The data used to create the graphics in this section were sourced from the CGIAR Results Dashboard on 13 March, 2025.
 These results are accurate as of this date and may differ from information in previous Technical Reports.
 Such differences may be due to data updates throughout the reporting year, revisions to previously reported results, or updates to the theory of change.

 Table 1 Results by Region: this table provides an overview of the geographical spread of results achieved under the Nature-Positive Solutions Initiative from 2022 to 2024.
-It highlights the diverse country contexts—Vietnam, Kenya, India, Colombia, and Burkina Faso—where the Initiative's science, innovations, and partnerships have contributed to tangible outcomes across conservation, restoration, circular bioeconomy, sustainable management, and policy engagement.
+It highlights the diverse country contexts—Viet Nam, Kenya, India, Colombia, and Burkina Faso—where the Initiative's science, innovations, and partnerships have contributed to tangible outcomes across conservation, restoration, circular bioeconomy, sustainable management, and policy engagement.
 While implementation was focused in five target countries, several results—particularly knowledge products, tools, and policy contributions—have extended beyond these geographies, demonstrating the Initiative’s broader global relevance and potential for scaling.